How often should I have my piano tuned and serviced?

 The Piano Technicians Guild recommends having your piano tuned and serviced by a Registered Piano Technician (RPT) at least twice per year under most circumstances.
 (That’s the short answer.
 For much more complete details, see this page of the PTG website.)

-What RPTs do you recommend in our area?
+What piano technicians do you recommend in our area?

-I have used all of the following RPTs under various circumstances; all are registered and qualified.
+I have used all of the following technicians under various circumstances, and have been pleased with all of them.
 You may wish to request price quotes or other details before scheduling service.
-(Of course, there are other fine RPTs in the area.
+(Of course, there are other fine technicians in the area.
 These are simply ones I’ve worked with personally.)

 - Keith Bowman (based in Harrisburg): 717-599-7782, firstname.lastname@example.org